sbhacks-org/workshop-gamedev-starter/README.md

 # workshop-gamedev-starter
 Starter code for the Game Development workshop

-TO DO:
-What you'll need: some IDE, git
-How to install: pull this repo
+You can pull from this repo or download the .zip file from the releases.